 To develop a deeper grounding

-We recommend that researchers read the Essentials Reading List first before moving on the articles listed below.
-The articles on this list are not repeated below.
+We recommend that researchers read the Essentials Reading List first before moving on to the articles listed below.
+The articles from the essentials guide are not repeated below.

 Buckner, E., & Stein, S. (2020).
 What counts as internationalization?
 Deconstructing the internationalization imperative.
 Journal of Studies in International Education, 24(2), 151–166. https://doi.org/10.1177/1028315319829878